 Focus on North Pacific right whales

-Passive acoustics have proven invaluable for our work monitoring the critically endangered eastern population of North Pacific right whales.
+Passive acoustics have proven invaluable for our work monitoring the endangered eastern population of North Pacific right whales.
 This remnant population, which endured a double whammy of legal whaling in the 18th and 19th centuries followed by illegal whaling in the 1960s, now numbers in the tens of animals.

 The high cost of conducting dedicated shipboard surveys to study so few whales in a remote and vast area necessitates finding the whales quickly on surveys so no time is wasted looking for them.
 We also need ways to monitor for their presence when surveys cannot be conducted.
 Sonobuoys have been instrumental in improving our ability to find North Pacific right whales during both ship and aerial surveys, especially in the foggy/windy/rainy Bering Sea!
 In addition, the long term moorings we’ve deployed since 2006 along the Bering Sea shelf have allowed us to monitor the seasonality and spatial distribution of North Pacific right whales during this period of rapid climate change.
 Being able to expand our spatial coverage of the Bering Sea and Gulf of Alaska is something we are currently striving to achieve through our collaboration on the Saildrone project.